Careers FAQ

 For graduate-level and more experienced individuals pursuing a career in the games industry, we offer a limited number of paid trainee positions across our expert teams every year.
 Our traineeships are open to applicants worldwide and can provide invaluable experience toward a career within the industry.
 Many of our past trainees have, in fact, continued their careers at Creative Assembly into more senior roles.

-Our applications for traineeships open annually in Spring but we do have some occasional opportunities come up throughout the year.
+Our applications for traineeships open annually but we do have some occasional opportunities come up throughout the year.
 Keep an eye on our careers page for further information.

 What is the recruitment process and how long does it take?